Databricks Zerobus Ingest — The Best Bus Is No Bus

 Overview

-Zerobus is a fully managed, zero-configuration service that enables record-by-record data ingestion directly into Delta tables.
+Zerobus Ingest is a fully managed, zero-configuration service that enables record-by-record data ingestion directly into Delta tables.
 No more intermediate message buses.
 No more complex configurations.
 Just point your application at an endpoint and start sending data.
 The Zerobus Ingest API buffers transmitted data before adding it to a Delta table.
 This buffering creates an efficient and durable ingestion mechanism that supports a high volume of clients with variable throughput.

 Before: